How knowhow reduces LCOE in offshore wind

 Next-generation service vessels

 Ulstein has a clear ambition of being at the forefront of the technology development required to achieve zero-emission offshore operations.
 One important design aspect is our innovative hulls, including our novel TWIN X-STERN.
 These ships leverage the advantages of the X-STERN by creating an underwater hull shape that is bi-symmetrical with two main propeller units in each corner, ideal for offshore operations requiring continuous positioning.
-The TWIN X-STERN is more manoeuvrable, with low noise for increased comfort and the potential to save significant amounts of energy.
+The TWIN X-STERN is more manoeuvrable, with low noise for increased comfort and the potential to save energy.

 The final step: Decommissioning and repowering